niazkhan0731/WannaChat-Project/README.md

 We are super excited to be working on this cutting-edge Chat Application, a joint effort with my associate <a href="https://www.github.com/sajib1066">Sajib</a>. 💻🤝

-Harnessing the prowess of full-stack programming, we've crafted a dynamic web application that enables users to join real-time chatrooms on diverse topics from all over the world.
+Harnessing the prowess of HTML, CSS, JavaScript, Bootstrap framework, Python, Django, and PostgreSQL, we've crafted a dynamic web application that enables users to join real-time chatrooms on diverse topics from all over the world.

 Currently, we're enhancing the platform with exciting features like user profiles, friend lists, and direct messaging. 🚀🌐